7 Top Tips for planning your loft conversion

 Standard loft conversions, such as a Dormer or Rooflight, only require permitted development to be signed off of, though specific building regulations need to be adhered to.
 If your property is in a conservation area or you are extending more than 50m3 (40m3 for terraces), planning permission is necessary.
 Permitted development plans can take between six and twelve weeks to be approved.

-4. Get at least three quotes
+4. Get at least three quotes for your loft conversion

 Once you have your plans signed off, get quotations from your local loft specialists and builders.
 We often recommend to our clients that they receive as many quotes as possible as prices can differ dependant on what the company is offering.
 Many quote to complete the shell work only, meaning they do just the structural works (steels, timbers, roof and windows), leaving you to organise the rest.
 Others will quote for a ‘builder’s finish’ which includes all electrical and plumbing works, second fix and plastering – leaving you with just the decorating and furnishing to complete.